 Tailwind CSS Card Component

 You need a card component for your project.
-Product cards, profile cards, blog post previews, they are everywhere in modern web design.
-But building them from scratch feels repetitive, and you are not sure which Tailwind classes to use.
-I'm going to show you 15 production-ready card examples.
-Each one includes complete HTML code you can copy and paste, plus explanations of the key Tailwind utilities.
-By the end, you'll understand how to build any card design you can imagine.
+Product cards, profile cards, blog post previews, they’re everywhere in modern web design and show up in almost every real-world interface, including many production projects built with Tailwind CSS.
+But building them from scratch feels repetitive, and you're not sure which Tailwind classes to use.

 Table of Content